RebelTechnology/OwlServer/web/api/README.md

 #### Accessing protected resources
-Whenever the user wants to access a protected route or resource, the user agent should send the token, typically in the `Authorization` header using the Bearer schema.
+Whenever the user wants to access a protected route or resource, the user agent should send the token in the `Authorization` HTTP header using the Bearer schema.
 The content of the header should look like the following:

     Authorization: Bearer <token>